 Moving is always a challenge, and if you're helping your parents or other loved ones to move, a few other stresses are often added to the process.
-Whether your parents are moving into an assisted living community or just downsizing for a move to independent living, following this helpful guide can help smooth every step in the process.
+Whether your parents are moving into an assisted living nearby or just downsizing for a move to independent living, following this helpful guide can help smooth every step in the process.

 Take a look at our exclusive moving guide to help make moving your parents a little easier.

 Stage 1: Prep and Paperwork